 The first piece of legislation to fight discrimination to be passed was the Rumford Fair Housing.
 Authored by W. Byron Rumford, the Rumford Fair Housing Act was passed by the California Legislature in 1963 to help curb racial discrimination by landlords and property owners.

 The other piece of legislation before the Fair Housing Act was the Civil Rights Act.
 It was passed in 1964, prohibiting discrimination in public accommodations and federally funded programs based on sex, religion, color, race, and national origin.

 However, it wasn’t until the Fair Housing Act was passed in 1968 that real change was felt in housing-related matters.

-What are the Protected Characteristics in the State of Pennsylvania?
+What are the Protected Classes in the State of Pennsylvania?

 Protected characteristics in Pennsylvania under the Fair Housing protections exist at two levels, federal and state.
 At the federal government level, the characteristics are race, color, religion, sex, disability, national origin, and familial status.

 At the state level, Pennsylvania has also passed legislation to add more protections.
 They are over the age of 40 and use a service animal for people with disabilities.
-This means the act will prohibit discrimination based on these protected characteristics for those seeking housing assistance.
+This means the Fair Housing Law will prohibit discrimination based on these protected characteristics for those seeking housing assistance.

 What Kinds of Homes are Covered Under Pennsylvania’s Fair Housing Law?